Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.md

 Monitors network I/O and link states on all interfaces of FortiGate appliances running FortiOS via the REST API.
 Alerts only if bandwidth thresholds have been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
 Reports per-interface traffic counters and link status.
 Authentication uses a single API token (token-based authentication).

+**Important Notes:**

+* FortiGate appliances running FortiOS with REST API enabled
+* The `--always-ok` parameter is accepted but has no effect (the plugin does not pass it to the output function)

 **Data Collection:**

 * Queries the FortiOS REST API endpoint `/api/v2/monitor/system/interface/select` to fetch per-interface traffic counters, link state, speed, and duplex mode